Begin Your Journey Through Dear Daughter

 Prologue - This Isn’t Just a Letter to My Daughter

 There are moments in life that divide everything into before and after.
 For me, it came through a text message.
-In just a few words, my daughter severed the tie I once believed was unbreakable.
-The bond between a parent and a child.
+In just a few words, the illusion of permanence was shattered.

 I lived with this story for years before I could find the words for it.
 It did not come from one explosive moment, but from a thousand subtle fractures that revealed the fault line beneath it all.
 When I could no longer pretend to be okay, I stopped.
 I became still and listened.
 That was when the real story began to surface.
 As Socrates once said, “The unexamined life is not worth living.”